lukastaegert/viteconf24-rollup/README.md

-# Reinventing Rollup
+# The Evolution of Rollup

-ViteConf 2023
+ViteConf 2024